I've been an online writer for over eight years. I love writing about relationships, love, romance, and flirting.

-- Go in the for the kiss with lips slightly parted.
-Not gaping like a fish!
-Open like you're about to say something
+- Go in for the kiss with lips slightly parted like you're about to say something.
+Don't pucker up like grandma.

-- Tilt your head to avoid collisions.
-Just a slight tilt will do — make sure they go the opposite way!
+- Tilt your head slightly to avoid collisions.
+Just a slight tilt will do—most of the time you should tilt to the right, but you should still make sure they're going the opposite way!

 - Keep your eyes shut while kissing.
 No one likes opening their eyes and seeing someone staring at them.